 A powerful laser is used for sintering small powders of polymers into a solid structure.
-The components of an SLS 3D printer are a powerful laser to fuse the powder, a scanning system that directs the laser beam to the predetermined location depending on the design, a build chamber that stores and delivers the powder, and a roller that deposits the powder onto the previously formed layer.
-The sintering process occurs inside the build chamber.
+The components of an SLS 3D printer are a powerful laser to fuse the powder, a scanning system that directs the laser beam to the predetermined location depending on the design, a build chamber that stores and delivers the powder, and a roller

-Since the material is supported by the powder surrounding it, no support material is required for this selective laser sintering process.
-Nylon is the most common material used for selective laser sintering because it is strong, stiff, and inexpensive.
+Since the material is supported by the powder surrounding it, no support material is required for this SLS process.
+Nylon is the most common material used for SLS because it is strong, stiff, and inexpensive.
 Unlike other techniques, such as powder bonding, the product of SLP can be sterilized.
 This technique is also not expensive.
 Since the surrounding powder serves as a support, SLP does not require any support structures.
 SLP's processing time is also shorter as there are no post-processing steps.
-However, there are health risks due to the powder used, and the initial set-up is costly.
+However, there are health risks due to the powder used, and the initial set-up is costly.^{7,16}

-Materials used for 3D/4D Printing
+Materials used for 3D/4D printing 1.
+Polymers

-1. Polymers

 Vinyl polymers: Because of their flexibility, they are often used in dentistry.
 Vinyl polymers are made from vinyl monomers.
 These polymers are not suitable for medical and dental use, although they are biocompatible because they are biodegradable.
-This does not bode well for long-term use, mainly when used as implants, which usually require long-term stability.
-In 3D digital printing, vinyl polymers are used after their mechanical properties have been modified.
-An example of a vinyl polymer that is mostly chosen for the production of denture base materials is poly(methyl methacrylate), as it is easy to process, weightless, non-reactive in the oral environment, and has a high aesthetic quality.
+This does not bode well for longterm use, mainly when used as implants, which usually require long-term stability.
+In 3D digital printing, vinyl polymers are used after their mechanical properties have been modified.17 An example of a vinyl polymer that is mostly chosen for the production of denture base materials is poly(methyl methacrylate), as it is easy to process, weightless, non-reactive in the oral environment, and has a high aesthetic quality.
 Despite these advantages, it has disadvantages, such as weak mechanical and poor surface properties.
-By adding some additives such as silica and alumina, the antibacterial property can also be integrated by adding TiO2.
+By adding some additives such as silica and alumina, the antibacterial property can also be integrated by adding TiO,.7,17